 Our Club’s primary aim is for all players to have fun and we request your support in the following

 Teams will be selected based on age, ability and/or experience (beginners are welcome!).
-Teams are selected according to number of nominations (numbers in an age group) and following the training/grading sessions which are compulsory for most age groups.
+Teams are selected according to number of nominations (numbers in an age group) and following the training/grading sessions which may be required for certain age groups.
 Training/grading sessions and team selection are conducted by experienced Club coaches and at least two Committee members.
 Teams within age groups are determined by numbers of players, experience, court position, ability and age.
 Divisions in each age group are determined by SAUCNA following recommendations from Wesley Netball Club.

 Training is compulsory during the Winter season.
 Training could be held on any week night (Mon-Fri) depending on availability of the coach.
 Players who do not attend training should expect to have less court time if all other players in their team are available.

 Full payment of fees must be made at the time of registration to secure placement in a team.
 Membership fees do not include uniform costs.
 No payment=no team placement.

-Player’s code of conduct
+Players’ code of conduct

-- Play by the rules
+Play by the rules.

 Spectator’s code of conduct

-- Encourage your team to play by the rules
+Encourage your team to play by the rules

-- Do not argue with the Umpire or team officials
+Do not argue with the Umpire or team officials

 Act as a role model.
 Show respect to Umpires and team officials.
 Lead by example and be reasonable in your expectations

 Coaches and Umpires are the only people who can instruct players during matches, not spectators

 In the event of an emergency, when the emergency contacts are unavailable, the player or their parent/guardian consent to them being taken to hospital by a Club Representative or Ambulance at their cost.
 Netball is a vigorous physical sport and injuries can be sustained as a result of participation.
 Players and/or their parent/guardian agree to play for the Club entirely at their own risk and fully indemnify the Club against all costs, claims or demands incurred or brought against the Club arising in any way, whether through injury or otherwise, as a result of playing for Wesley Netball Club.